 Noncurrent liabilities are long-term obligations of the College that are payable at some date beyond the following fiscal year.
-Noncurrent liabilities of \$38,056,094 at June 30, 2015, were comprised of the long-term portion of bonds and notes payable and compensated absences payable as well as the liability for postretirement benefits and liability for pensions (recorded in financial statements as of June 30, 2015 in the amount of \$4,690,917) compared to \$31,635,573. at June 30, 2014.
-Liability for pensions are not recorded in the June 30, 2014 Statement of Net Position.
+Noncurrent liabilities of \$37,473,406 at June 30, 2016 were comprised of the long-term portion bonds and notes payable and compensated absences payable as well as the liability for postretirement benefits and liability for pensions recorded in financial statements as of June 30, 2016 in the amount of \$5,372,767 compared to \$38,056,094 and \$4,690,917, respectively at June 30, 2015.

-Deferred inflows are \$2,083,449 relating to defined benefit pension plans as required by GASB 68 at June 30, 2015 and none at June 30, 2014.
+Deferred inflows are \$1,229,442 relating to defined benefit pension plans as required by GASB 68 at June 30, 2016 and \$2,083,449 at June 30, 2015.

 In the net position section of the Statement of Net Position, there are three main categories of net position.
-The first category is, "Net Investment in Capital Assets" which provides the College's equity in property, plant, and equipment.
+The first category is, "Net Investment in Capital Assets" which provides the College's equity in property, plant and equipment.
 The second category is "Restricted Net Position", which consists of expendable resources that are available for expenditure by the College, but must be spent for purposes as determined by donor(s) and/or external entities that have placed purpose and/or time restrictions on the use of the assets.
-The third category is "Unrestricted Net Position", which is available to be used by the College for any lawful purpose.
+The third category is "Unrestricted Net Assets", which are available to be used by the College for any lawful purpose.
 By far the largest portion of NorthWest Arkansas Community College's net position is reflected in the amount net investment in capital assets.